Great Deals From Holiday River

 Dee Holladay, Holiday River’s 1975 Reconnaissance Trip

-The day before your river rafting tour, there will be a pre-trip orientation meeting at 8:00 p.m.
+The day before your trip, there will be a pre-trip orientation meeting at 8:00 p.m.
 (Mountain Time).
 We will meet you in the lobby or just outside the Blue Mountain Inn’s front office.
 Your trip leader and other members of the crew will give you a short orientation on all aspects of river travel.
 At this time we will issue your waterproof bags and answer any questions you may have.

 Medical and cancellation insurance on a vacation plan can be obtained from numerous insurance companies.
 We offer plans underwritten by TRAVEL GUARD that cover accident, baggage and cancellation claims.
-An application should be enclosed with this information package.
+An application should be enclosed with your information package.
 We encourage all to take advantage of this coverage.
-This is available to American and Canadian citizens as well as citizens of another country as long as you have a U.S. address.
+This is available to American and Canadian citizens, as well as citizens of another country as long as you have a U.S. address.
 If you have questions give us a call.
 Also, if you are bringing expensive cameras, binoculars, or other items we suggest you have insurance coverage for them (commonly available through Homeowners Policies).
 In the event of a loss, our insurance will not cover those items.

 We provide ice water, lemonade, two sodas per day per person and ample cooler space.
 If you choose to bring any specialty sodas and/or alcoholic beverages, we have no problem taking whatever you want to bring – within reason.
 Don’t bring beer, wine coolers or sodas in glass containers.
 Wine packaged in a box is ideal.
 Mark beverages that you bring so they are packed on your boat.
 Alcoholic beverages will need to be purchased prior to your arrival in Blanding.
 Please Note: There is no liquor, wine, beer, or wine coolers sold or served in Blanding, Utah.